v-sbradley/bacx-pr/topics/topic-types.md

 - Key concepts that a user must understand to complete a task successfully.
 - The situations that the topic material might apply to.
 - Business process or architectural information.
-- Instructions about where and how user’s need to make decisions.
+- Instructions about where and how users need to make decisions.

 ### Title
 - Use a noun phrase for the title.